TurtleStoffel/llm-model-comparison/README.md

 - deepseek-r1
 - gemma3:12b
 - llama3.2
+- mistral
+- phi4
+stylePrompts:
+- name: original
-stylePrompt: |
+  prompt: |
     Use clear, direct language and avoid complex terminology.
     Aim for a Flesch reading score of 80 or higher.
     Use the active voice.
     Avoid adverbs.
     Avoid buzzwords and instead use plain English.
     Use jargon where relevant.
     Avoid being salesy or overly enthusiastic and instead express calm confidence.
     Prefer full sentences over bullet points unless explicitly requested.
+- name: avoid-we-and-dashes
+  prompt: |
+    Use clear, direct language and avoid complex terminology.
+    Aim for a Flesch reading score of 80 or higher.
+    Use the active voice.
+    Avoid adverbs.
+    Avoid buzzwords and instead use plain English.
+    Use jargon where relevant.
+    Avoid being salesy or overly enthusiastic and instead express calm confidence.
+    Prefer full sentences over bullet points unless explicitly requested.
+    Avoid overusing "we".
+    Don't use dashes or semicolons.

 llmPrompt: |
   The context is a software system that uses available data to determine the code quality of a codebase.
   Rewrite the following section into paragraphs without bullet points that could be used in an article about the topic.